vrandall66/front-end-submissions-public/1811/mod-2/whateverly/blend-it.md

 * [ ] Advanced Beginner - There is some duplication (5-10 instances) in the codebase.
 There may be one to two minor bugs.
 There may be some unnecessary selectors or tags.
 Application adds organization for the whole stylesheet and within rules.

-* [ ] Proficient - Application is thoughtfully put together with comments to help guide organization.
+* [ x ] Proficient - Application is thoughtfully put together with comments to help guide organization.
 There may be some duplication (fewer than 5 instances) present.
 Comments are present to assist with organization of code.

 * [ ] Exceptional - Meets all expectations for `Proficient`.
 The application has exceptionally well-factored CSS/Sass with all styles separated out into logical stylesheets.
 There are zero instances where an instructor would recommend taking a different approach.

 Comments:

+* Nice job pulling your variables out into their own scss file so they only need to be updated in one spot.
+If you could be just slightly more generic with your color variable names, that would be helpful. e.g. title-color-teal --- what happens if you rebrand/redesign your app and your color scheme no longer uses teal?
+Now instead of just having to update the value, you have to update the variable name as well in any file that references it.

+* Font families would be another good thing to pull out into variables as you're referencing them in multiple places at the moment.
+Will also make it easier to update the fonts later on if you tweak them.

+* I'd recommend looking into strategies for ordering your CSS properties -- the most common I've seen in the wild is ordering them by type as described in [this](https://css-tricks.com/poll-results-how-do-you-order-your-css-properties/) blog post.
+(I'm shocked that 'randomly' is so high in those poll results, because I've never worked on a team that accepted that.)